Temples and sacred venues

 Administration

-These buildings were the civic and legal heart of Olympia, where the Olympic flame was kept and the judges made official decisions.
+These buildings were the civic and legal heart of Olympia.

 Infrastructure / Water / Baths